w3f/Grants-Program/MPT.md

 | 3. | Define tokenomics | Define the multiple fees to support client platforms tokenomics, and how fees are generated, used and distributed. |
 | 4. | MPT chain | Issuing and trading of tokens, storage and management of asset balances, and smart contract exploration to determine best fit within the newly created pallet. |

-#### Aside of creating our own extrinsics, here a list of exstrinsics to be potentially used in the above implementation:
+#### Aside from creating our own extrinsics, here a list of exstrinsics to be potentially used in the above implementation:

 - `create_token`: Create a new token, specifying its name, symbol, supply, and other metadata.
 - `issue_token`: Issue new units of an existing token.